maxcini/maxcini.github.io/content/post/car-TCO/car-TCO.md

     </tr>
 </table>

 Since the cost per month is based on current gas prices (~3.20/gal Oct 2024) and my driving habits (will vary with work assignments), it is subject to change.
-Additionally, the annual cost of the car, which is also the most costly expense, will decrease the longer it lasts.
+Additionally, the annual cost of the car, which also happens to be the most costly expense, will decrease the longer it lasts.

 As such, a cost per measured unit (cost per mile) is a nice metric to use for future apples to apples comparisons of cost.
 The repair and maintenance costs also may be larger than estimated, but I haven't run into a super costly repair yet (knock on wood).